 Rollators come a three-wheel or four-wheel frame.
 Three-wheel models offer a smaller turning radius and a narrower design for maneuvering through tighter spaces.
 They may be more suitable for rooms with a lot of furniture or crowded stores.

 Four-wheel rollators offer more stability than the three-wheel design.
-A four-wheel rollator can also accommodate a wider range of height adjustments and support a higher weight capacity.
+A four-wheel rollator at medical supply store nearby can also accommodate a wider range of height adjustments and support a higher weight capacity.

 What are Upwalkers?